 During the first three years of life, your baby will develop 90% of their adult brain size.
 This rapid growth accounts for 700–1000 synapse connections being formed each second.
 The experiences your baby is subjected to, whether positive or negative, are crucial to this early wiring and pruning that enables millions and millions of new connections to be formed.
 The importance of connecting with your baby can go a long way in ensuring their secure attachment to others, resilience, self-esteem, building of relationships, and overall development.

 There are plenty of ways you can bond and make the most of this time with your little one.
 So, whether you’re a stay at home parent or rocking a full-time job, there’s always bits and pieces you can do to show your little one your love.

 - Breastfeeding: If you can, that skin-to-skin contact provides reassurance for your little one and, trust me, once the time for breastfeeding is up, you’ll definitely miss this one-on-one moments with your baby.

-- Cuddling and carrying your baby are forms of human contact that provide reassurance for your son and keeps him relaxed, calm, and genuinely feeling secure.
+- Cuddling and carrying your baby are forms of human contact that provide reassurance for your little one and keeps them relaxed, calm, and genuinely feeling secure.

-More than focusing on whether or not your baby should have his own room, if he has enough toys or would enjoy a Disneyland trip, the best thing you can do for your baby is be with him, sharing your time, love, and support.
+More than focusing on whether or not your baby should have their own room, if they have enough toys or would enjoy a Disneyland trip, the best thing you can do for your baby is be with them, sharing your time, love, and support.
 Science has now proven that the best things in life are free, and it takes the form of love towards your little one.